shoelace-style/shoelace/docs/tokens/color.md

 ## Theme Colors

 Theme colors are based on HSL values rather than hex or RGB.
 This technique lets us generate more consistent palettes for every theme color, ranging from 5% to 95% lightness.
-There are no 0% nor 100% values for theme colors.
+There are no 0% or 100% values for theme colors.
 Use `--sl-color-black` and `--sl-color-white` instead.

 Theme colors include primary, gray, success, info, warning, and danger.
 They are used extensively throughout the library to maintain a consistent appearance across components.